nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `delete t/friends` command to delete contacts consisting of the friends tag.
 The `delete` command first calls
 `Model#getFilteredPersonList()` and then iterates through the given list to filter out `person` objects that have the friends tag.
 While doing so, relevant
-`person` objects are placed into a separate list known as `deletedlist`.
-Assuming that Alex Yeoh and Bernice Yu are the only contacts with the friends tag, the deletedlist is updated as follows.
+`person` objects are placed into a separate list known as `deletedList`.
+Assuming that Alex Yeoh and Bernice Yu are the only contacts with the friends tag, the deletedList is updated as follows.

 ![DeleteByTagState1](images/DeletedList.png)

 Step 3.
-The `delete` command then fully iterates through `deletedlist`, and calls `Model#deletePerson()` at each iteration to remove every person identified as part of the `deletedlist` from the `AddressBook`.
+The `delete` command then fully iterates through `deletedList`, and calls `Model#deletePerson()` at each iteration to remove every person identified as part of the `deletedList` from the `AddressBook`.

 ![DeleteByTagState2](images/DeleteByTagAfter.png)